-In 1987, Donald Trump released the book Trump: The Art of the Deal, a distillation of the 1980s that looked like a pocket-sized version of the real-estate mogul’s own brass-coated palace Trump Tower.
-The book was a national best-seller, a staple of airport bookstores, aimed at business travelers.
+In 1987, Donald Trump released the book Trump: The Art of the Deal, a distillation of the 1980s that looked like a pocket-sized version of the real-estate mogul’s own brass-coated palace, Trump Tower.
+The book was a national best-seller, a staple of airport bookstores, which was aimed at business travelers.

 Naturally, Spy Magazine and Donald Trump were on a collision course.
 He was the very thing Spy was designed to mock.
-Trump was one of the most frequent targets for almost six straight years — in almost every issue.
+Trump was one of the most frequent targets for almost six straight years, appearing in almost every issue.
 His wobbly finances and bristling reputation were common targets, but the editors were not above more superficial accusations about his marriage or his level of taste.

 10. In the January 1988 issue came the nickname Spy would frequently use to describe Trump — “Short-fingered vulgarian.”
 This letter to the editor from March 1990 outlines an amusing twist to this name: